zunimalik777/An-Improved-Deep-Neural-Network-Based-on-Combination-of-GRU-and-Auto-Encoder-for-Sentiment-Analysis/README.md

 To train proposed and comparative approaches  with python libraries, you need to put each document into a line without punctuations.
 So, the output file should include all sentences and each sentence should be in a line.
 Moreover, Gensim library provides methods to do this preprocessing step.
 However, tokenize function is modified for sentence classification.
 You can run preprocess.py to modify your corpus.

 # Training NAE-GRU Model
 After preprocessing the dataset, training NAE-GRU model with gensim library is very easy.
 You can use the code below to create NAE-GRU model.
-First argument is revised datasets:

-This command creates an output file which is binary file for vectors for words.
-You can download pretrained model (https://drive.google.com/drive/folders/1IBMTAGtZ4DakSCyAoA4j7Ch0Ft1aFoww) which is created by following steps in this tutorial.

 # JavaScript
 const OpenTC = require('opencc');